toasted-marshmallow-co/DarkWarehouse.PublicDocs/docs/05-Advanced-Topics/03-Resource-Management-Strategies/Strategic Zoning of Omni-Moles.md

 :-------------------------:|:-------------------------:
 ![](assets/level-1-zone.png)  |  ![](assets/level-2-no-zone.png)

-Level 1 and the vtu lanes on level 2 are inside the zone
+Level 1 and the VTU lanes on level 2 are inside the zone

 #### Omni-Mole 2
 Level 1           |  Level 2
 :-------------------------:|:-------------------------:
 ![](assets/level-1-no-zone.png)  |  ![](assets/level-2-zone.png)

-Level 2 and the vtu lanes on level 1 are inside the zone
+Level 2 and the VTU lanes on level 1 are inside the zone

 This setup allows one Omni-Mole to deposit in the VTU and another to retrieve on a different level.

+## Hybrid
+It is possible to combine the Free Roaming and Handoff strategy to get the best out of the system.
+By having Omni-Moles free roam over a subset of the levels but handoff to other Omni-Moles on a different set of levels.
+This allows multiple Omni-Moles to be on the same level without wasting resources when that level is not in use.